aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 #### Deleting Keys

 You can remove a public key from your keyring by specifying a key fingerprint using `singularity key remove` command.
-Public keys registered in the Keystore cannot be deleted.
+Public keys registered in Keystore cannot be deleted.

 ```
 [username@es1 ~]$ singularity key remove AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA